-Paulina Lake Hot Springs is a non-commercial hot springs located near the Newbury Volcanic Monument in the Deschutes National Forest.
+Paulina Lake Hot Springs is a non-commercial hot springs located just outside of Bend near the Newbury Volcanic Monument in the Deschutes National Forest.
 The hot pools at Paulina Lake are primitive, to say the least – typically featuring circular dugouts within the sandy banks of the lake where some pools are bordered with rocks and wood.

 The hot springs pools are located in an area of Paulina Lake known as Hot Springs Beach and are accessible either through the Paulina Lake Hot Spring Trail, the Hot Springs Spur Trail or by kayaking or boating Paulina Lake.
 The relatively remote location of the hot pools results in limited visitors and is a perfect place to escape to and relax when visiting the Deschutes National Park.

 Paulina Lake Hot Springs Pool Information